duglin/helloworld/README.md

   allows us to see some different output when we hit this version.
 - We've modified the `traffic` section so that we now have two versions of the app that will get traffic.
-Each gets 50% and the two versions are the v1 and v2 versions - the initial version we deployed will eventually be removed from the system since we never refernce it in a traffic section.
+Each gets 50% and the two versions are the v1 and v2 versions.
+The initial version we deployed will eventually be removed from the system since we never reference it in a traffic section.

 Let's deploy this: